Fifty years ago today, the Beatles died. And they did it as only the Beatles would do it — in a spectacular mess.

 But let’s put the statistics aside: Any boy band or Beyonce could equal sales records.
 It’s what they did as a band — and didn’t do as solo artists — that really made them special.
 Paul never wrote another “Hey Jude” after he left the Beatles, although he tried.
 Oh, did he try.
 John came close to “Strawberry Fields Forever” with “Imagine,” which really became bigger and better than it ever really was.
 George had success but never duplicated “Something.”
 Ringo wandered in the post-Beatles wilderness, finding success precious few times.

-The sum was greater than the parts, which makes their breakup even more tragic.
+The sum was greater than the parts, which makes the Beatles’ breakup even more tragic.
 I’m sure they thought that eventually, they would reunite.
 John’s death at the hands of a crazed gunman put to rest any possibility of an actual reunion.
 A decade of feuding ended with no resolution, no shaking of hands, no retrospective.

 But we came tantalizingly close 15 years later with the release of “Free as a Bird” and “Real Love,” two Lennon demos that were dressed up with contributions from the other three.
 It was a marvelous moment, and it gave us a glimpse of what we had missed over the last 25 years: John’s haunting voice, a new bridge and harmonizing by Paul, George’s signature slide guitar, and an amplified beat from Ringo.